SeaQL/seaql.github.io/SeaORM-X/docs/01-introduction/02-tutorial.md

 You can also check out [SeaORM Cookbook](https://www.sea-ql.org/sea-orm-cookbook/) for some frequently asked questions and recommended practices of using SeaORM.

-If you are so eager and want something grab-and-go, SeaQL maintains a set of official examples contributed by the community (we welcome more!):
+If you are so eager and want something grab-and-go, SeaQL maintains a set of official examples:

 + [Actix Example](https://github.com/SeaQL/sea-orm-x/tree/main/sea-orm-x/examples/mssql_actix_example)
 + [Axum Example](https://github.com/SeaQL/sea-orm-x/tree/main/sea-orm-x/examples/mssql_axum_example)